- Begin with the Listing

 Begin with the Listing

-In 2021, U.S. home sales surged and reached their highest value since 2006.
+In recent years, U.S. home sales surged and reached their highest value since 2006.
 As a result, your property listing can provide some insights into your property, especially if it’s got some history that acts as a selling point.

 In most cases, starting your house history search with the property listing won’t reveal much, but it’s an easy avenue to explore.